 As far as tuning is concerned, this is a hang drum in E minor.
 This means that the third degree is a minor third.
 It also omits the fourth degree of the scale to give a kind of pentatonic.

 The only drawback is that the tuning reaches 443 Hz.
 This is slightly higher than the standard 440 Hz and, therefore, would not be fully in tune with other harmonic and melodic instruments.
 Now, the extra vibration of the unalloyed stainless steel, along with the rounded edge tabs, offers a much more spatial feel than the semi-rectangular tabs.
 This is very good because the harmonics are more audible due to the slower displacement.

 The degree notes in the E minor scale are: E3, F#3, G3, B3, B3, D4, E4, F#4, G4, B4 and D5.
-On the other hand, we must say that this hang is better heard with mallets than with bare hands.
+On the other hand, we must say that this hang is better played with mallets than with bare hands.
 The sound is more harmonious, with greater sustain and has an enigmatic echo.
-Also, the volume is higher than the competition, although the sound color is much creamier and almost slippery.
+Also, the volume is higher than the competition, although the sound quality is much creamier and almost slippery.

-Thomann has succeeded in creating a handpan that delivers what it promises but at the best price on the market.
+Thomann has succeeded in creating a handpan that delivers what it promises at the best price point on the market.
 The only bad thing is the tuning at 443 Hz.
 However, this is entirely intentional as the goal is to emulate the traditional hang drum.
 If you are a harmonic percussion lover, you have to buy this hang.
 Also, if you are a fan of feng shui and meditation, this instrument will facilitate those moments of relaxation.
-Want to find the best price?
+Want to find the best deal?
 Follow this link.